-Does Homeowners Insurance Cover AirBnB/Short-Term Rentals?
+Does My Home Insurance Policy Cover AirBnB/Short-Term Rentals?

-Will My Homeowners Insurance Policy Cover Me?
+Will My Regular Homeowners Insurance Policy Cover Me?

-Most likely, no. At least, not without a few adjustments first.
+No. At least, not without a few adjustments first.
 Homeowners insurance policies are crafted with the notion that you are either buying a home and living in it or renting it out to someone long-term.
 Both these scenarios pose significantly less risk than renting your house out to multiple people.

 Strangers pose unpredictable risks.
 They are unfamiliar with your home and more likely to experience injuries on your property, not realize when something is off, and unlikely to know how to mitigate the damage.
 They're also unpredictable.
 They may